Yen rises as traders temper optimism over U.S.-China trade deal

 Global markets have been whipsawed by dramatic twists in the trade dispute this month.
 U.S. President Donald Trump on Monday flagged the possibility of a trade deal with China, days after both sides announced new tariffs.

-The dollar came under additional pressure versus the yen as a decline in U.S. Treasury yields showed some investors still favoured the safety of government debt.
+The dollar came under additional pressure versus the yen as a decline in U.S. Treasury yields showed some investors still favored the safety of government debt.

 The currency market also took some relief from a stronger-than-expected daily yuan fixing by the People’s Bank of China, which many traders considered an attempt to slow the yuan’s decline versus the dollar.